Sources of personal income in the Central Otago District, New Zealand

 These figures may not be strictly comparable with other data collections such as the Household Labour Force Survey and the Quarterly Employment Survey.
 This is because those surveys are based upon only a sample of the population and they don’t account for all income sources.

-Ethnic group is a multiple response variable, therefore the number of total responses will be greater than the number of respondents (e.g. a person who identifies as Samoan and Chinese would be counted once in each category).
+Ethnicity is a multiple-response variable, therefore the number of total responses will be greater than the number of respondents (e.g. a person who identifies as Samoan and Chinese would be counted once in each category).

 A person may vary their reporting of their ethnicity, including the number of ethnicities they identify with, according to the context in which they are asked.
-This is a consideration when comparing the 2018 Census results with other sources.
-In addition, the 'as-you-type' online functionality of this census allowed for more detailed responses than in other data collections, including previous censuses.
+This is a consideration when comparing the census results with other sources.

 This information applies to the census usually resident population aged 15 years and over.